frankplus/AntonBot/FUNCTION_CALLING_ARCHITECTURE.md

 - No need to manually import and register functions in `apis.py`

 ### 2. Plugin-Based Function Registration
-Each plugin can now register both commands and OpenAI functions:
+Each plugin can register both commands and OpenAI functions:

 ```python
 def register(bot):